What's it like for students at WGU?

 Typically, an elementary school teacher will teach multiple subjects, and well-rounded knowledge accumulated through earning your bachelor’s degree and life experience can work to your advantage.
 That’s because many top-ranked teacher’s colleges offer competency-based education, meaning you won’t have to spend time (or money) "re-learning" material you already know.
 Instead, you’ll demonstrate your skills and knowledge in required subject areas through a series of carefully designed assessments.

 Every state also requires teachers in public schools to be licensed or certified.
 To meet these standards, you’ll need to complete a supervised teaching experience in a classroom, typically called student teaching.
 To accomplish this, you’ll work with a mentor teacher and gain experience teaching students in a live classroom setting.
 Certain teacher’s colleges have these requirements built into their curriculums.
-To ensure a quality education that will be recognized once you're ready to apply for your first teaching job, make sure you enroll in a superior program that has received NCATE accreditation and leads to teacher licensure.
+To ensure a quality education that will be recognized once you're ready to apply for your first teaching job, make sure you enroll in a superior program that leads to teacher licensure from a Teachers College that has received CAEP accreditation.

 Ready to jump-start your career in teaching elementary students?
 The next step could be earning your teacher certification through a post-baccalaureate program.
 Accredited, competency-based WGU offers this degree online for at a surprisingly affordable flat-rate tuition.
 Flexible enough for a working adult’s schedule with the option to accelerate, your degree may be closer than you think!